-As I’ve said many times before, vacations are an important part of a healthy lifestyle.
+Vacations are an important part of a heart-healthy lifestyle.
 They give you a chance to rest and recharge, both physically and mentally.
 Since the summer vacation season is in full swing, I thought I would use this opportunity to give you some of my best advice for healthy summer travel.

-- Before packing your bags, if you have a heart condition and have had a stress test ask your cardiologist for your “angina threshold” or rate pressure product (RPP).
-In plain English this is the amount of weight you can carry without provoking angina symptoms for you.
+- Before packing your bags, if you have a heart condition and have had a stress test ask your cardiologist for information on your “angina threshold” or the rate pressure product (RPP) at which you developed your angina on that test.
+The RPP can be used to estimate the amount of weight you can carry without provoking angina symptoms for you.
 We arrive at your RPP by multiplying your heart rate by your systolic blood pressure.
 As your heart rate and systolic pressure rise with activity, so does your RPP.
-Plus, use these strategies to avoid airport angina.
+Of course, any psychological stress or time urgency you may have while traveling can contribute to symptoms as well, so be mindful that such guidelines are not absolute.
+Plus, traveling with bags on wheels and checking luggage when possible can help you avoid airport angina.

 - For heart-healthy snacks on the go, eat nuts—including almonds, walnuts, and macadamias.
 In fact, wherever I travel I go to the local health food store and buy some nuts.